iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 ## Normal VMs

-Mostly will terminate if their resources are required else where.
+Dedicated VMs, it will not be terminated if its required else where.

 ## what are preemptible VMs

+- These VMs can be taken away anytime if they are required anywhere else.
+- its a good way to same money, as they are cheaper.
-Are VMs which mainly use to run long jobs with no human interactions.
+- **use cases**: VMs which mainly use to run long jobs with no human interactions.
 Make sure to start and stop the job in case of failure.

 ## Charge

 - Charged in seconds for minimum of 1 minutes.
 - **Sustained use discount** offered if VMs are running for a significant portion of the billing month.
 - **Committed use discount** offered if procurement is based on 1 year or 3 year contract.

+## Attributes required for VM

+### Instance

+- Number of instance
+- OS
+- Machine Class
+- Machine Family
+- Series
+- Machine type
+- local SSD
+- location
+- ephemeral IP
+- static IP
+- avg running hours
+- avg number of days in a week

+## Self tenant nodes

+## Persistent Disk

+## Cloud TPUs